-Providing guidance that assists Contracting Governments and competent authorities to meet their obligations under SOLAS Chapter V (Safety of Navigation) Regulation 12 to plan, implement and deliver VTS in a consistent and harmonized manner.
+Providing guidance that assists governments and national authorities to meet their obligations under SOLAS Chapter V (Safety of Navigation) Regulation 12 and to plan, implement and deliver VTS in a consistent and harmonized manner.
 Mitigating against the risks associated with the use of differing VTS procedures.

 Respond to technological and operational changes meeting emerging needs and developments.

-Produce standards, recommendations, guidelines, manuals and other appropriate documents specifically related to the establishment and operation of VTS to contribute to achieving its worldwide harmonization.
+Prepare and review standards, recommendations, guidelines, manuals and other appropriate documents specifically related to the establishment and operation of VTS to contribute to achieving its worldwide harmonization.